Trump asks judge to reject DOJ's request to continue to review documents seized from Mar-a-Lago – KION546

 By Katelyn Polantz and Hannah Rabinowitz, CNN

-Lawyers for former President Donald Trump on Monday urged a federal judge to reject the Justice Department’s attempt to continue to review documents seized from Mar-a-Lago as part of its criminal investigation.
+Lawyers for former President Donald Trump on Monday urged a federal judge to reject the Justice Department’s attempt to continue to review classified documents seized from Mar-a-Lago as part of its criminal investigation, saying that the materials may not be classified and that his Florida resort is secure.

+Trump argues that he has broad authority as President to declassify records, and that a former President should have “absolute right of access” to presidential records — whether they are classified or not.

+The filing is the latest attempt from Trump to muddy the perception of the investigation into the mishandling of national security documents after he left the presidency.
+The DOJ has continued to emphasize the stakes of their findings so far, calling for the need for a swift and private intelligence community review and flagging risks to national security.

 “In what at its core is a document storage dispute that has spiraled out of control, the Government wrongfully seeks to criminalize the possession by the 45th President of his own Presidential and personal records,” Trump’s legal team writes.